MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/optimize_windows_dockerfile.md

 # Optimize Windows Dockerfiles

-Several methods can be used to optimize both the Docker Build process and the resulting Docker images.
-This document will detail how the Docker Build process operates, and demonstrate several tactics that can be used for optimal Docker Buils performance and container image output with Windows Containers.
+Several methods can be used to optimize both the Docker build process and the resulting Docker images.
+This document will detail how the Docker build process operates, and demonstrate several tactics that can be used for optimal Docker build performance and container image output with Windows containers.

 ## Docker Build

 ### Image Layers

-During the Docker Build process, the Docker engine executes each Dockerfile instruction one-by-one, each in its own temporary container.
-The result is a new image layer for each actionable command in the Dockerfile.
+During the Docker build process, the Docker engine executes each dockerfile instruction one-by-one, each in its own temporary container.
+The result is a new image layer for each actionable command in the dockerfile.
 Take a look at the following Dokcerfile.
-In this sample, the WindowsServerCore base OS image is being used, IIS installed, and then a simple ‘Hello World’ static site created.
-From this Dockerfile, one might expect the resulting image to consist of two layers, one for the base OS image, and then the new layer including the IIS configuration, this however is not the case.
+In this sample, the WindowsServerCore container OS image is being used, IIS installed, and then a simple ‘Hello World’ static site created.
+From this dockerfile one might expect the resulting image to consist of two layers, one for the container OS image and a secound new layer including the IIS configuration and static 'Hello World' site, this however is not the case.

 ```
 # Sample Dockerfile

 FROM windowsservercore
 RUN dism /online /enable-feature /all /featurename:iis-webserver /NoRestart
-RUN echo "Hello World - Dockerfile" > c:\inetpub\wwwroot\index.html
+RUN echo "Hello World - dockerfile" > c:\inetpub\wwwroot\index.html
 CMD [ "cmd" ]
 ```

 To inspect the layers of a container image, use the `docker history` command.
-Doing so against the image created with the simple example Dockerfile will show that the image consists of four layers, the base, and then three additional layers, one for each actionable instruction in the Dockerfile.
+Doing so against the image created with the simple example dockerfile will show that the image consists of four layers, the base, and then three additional layers, one for each actionable instruction in the dockerfile.

 ```
 C:\> docker history iis